janraasch/janraaschcom/content/_index.md

 # Hi there, my name is Jan.
 I'm a software developer with a passion for building (digital) products.

 I have 8yrs+ of experience working as a professional software developer in the industry.
-In another life (8+ yrs ago) I used to be a Mathematician.
+In another life (8yrs+ ago) I used to be a Mathematician.
 For more details check out [my resume][resume-url].

 In recent years my focus is on leading by example and making software for product value.